 Businesses should mix their teams much more often.
 For example, when HR professionals work for some time between developers, they learn what the job is about, what interests programmers have and what everyday work looks like.
 New ideas and suggestions can easily be taken directly into the daily work routine and thus improve processes and, above all, deepen the understanding of the position you are looking for.

 5. Mix more teams

 Developer life is characterized by constant renewal and innovation, be it through constant improvement of the products or the continuous work on just these.
 Exactly this basis of thought should also appeal to the HR department and be implemented: Just because you have always done so does not mean that this is the best way.

 6. New Work: Home Office and Flexibility

-New Work is a relatively winged term meaning that the rigid, old structures have served their purpose.
-However, flexible working hours and home office arrangements are very popular with developers.
-True to the motto "Man no longer depends on work, but work must be based on the realities of human life".
+New Work is a relatively winged term and means that the rigid, old structures have had their day.
+However, flexible working hours and home office regulations are particularly popular with developers.
+True to the motto "People no longer act according to work, but work has to be based on the reality of life".

 Employers should realize how important a work-life balance is today, that the digital office offers countless ways to simplify the workload, and that corporate values are much more important than they were before 20 years.
 Keep that in mind when looking for suitable candidates, because these things are not only incredibly important to developers, but also to all other employees.

 7. Technology is a top priority today

 It has already arrived in most companies, but some do not know it yet: companies are more successful when senior management has a background in technology or at least an insight into the company's technological processes.

 This not only simplifies processes for and with developers, but the leadership understands the importance of good developers.

 Conclusion: Personnel and companies must allow new impulses and implement

 These are just a few examples of how HR professionals can better understand developers and consequently find and hire better.
 Ultimately, it's important for HR departments to understand the values of their developers.